philippinespire/pire_lcwgs_data_processing/salarias_fasciatus/README.md

 | test 05            |     2772817     |            1           |
 | test 06 (final)    |     560777      |            1           |

+*Chris Bird will be creating a script that culls this information from the outfiles and inputs into a .tsv so that it does not need to be manually entered.
+Coming soon!

 ---

 ## 8. Visualize results using `plotPCANGSD_selection.R`